Feb 8, 2016

 Safeguarding Personal Information

 The National Trust makes commercially reasonable efforts to protect personal information from loss, theft, unauthorized access, copying, use, modification, disclosure and destruction by establishing and maintaining appropriate security safeguards appropriate to the sensitivity levels of the information.

 If the National Trust enters into contracts with external service providers that require handling of personal information, the National Trust also obtains written assurances that the firm will abide by the National Trust’s privacy procedures.

 National Trust websites use digital markers, including cookies.
 A cookie is a small data file of information offered to your computer by web servers to keep track of your browser as you navigate the site.
 We do not combine information about you from these digital markers with other information that you provide to us.
 We share information collected through digital markers with other companies who assist us with website analytics for the purposes of measuring and reporting on website traffic and visits.

 When you access the secure section of our website to make a financial transaction or to create or update your profile, a cookie is sent from a third party web server to your web browser and is stored on your computer to allow you to perform the function that you intend, keeping you logged into the service in a secure fashion in order to process your transactions, and/or update your personal information.
 Cookies expire when the browser window is closed.

 For Further Information

-Should you have any questions with respect to the National Trust’s Privacy Notice, or if you’d like to access your personal information or limit the manner in which we use it, please contact the National Trust’s Privacy Officer at email@example.com or by phone (toll-free in Canada) at 1-866-964-1066 or by fax 613-237-5987.
+Should you have any questions with respect to the National Trust’s Privacy Notice, or if you’d like to access your personal information or limit the manner in which we use it, please contact the National Trust’s Privacy Officer by email or by phone (toll-free in Canada) at 1-866-964-1066 or by fax 613-237-5987.

 This Privacy Notice is in effect as of February 8, 2016.
 The National Trust may amend this Privacy Notice at any time.